Richard Park (ice hockey): Playing career

 Park spent three seasons in Minnesota, from 2001–02 to 2003–04, where over the course of several seasons, he achieved career-highs in games played (81), goals scored (14), assists earned (15) and points totalled (25).
 During the Wild's run in the 2003 Stanley Cup playoffs, Park scored the winning goal in overtime in Game 6 of the Western Conference Quarterfinals against the Colorado Avalanche.

 During the 2004–05 NHL lockout, Park played in Europe as a member of the United States national men's ice hockey team, which won the 2004 Deutschland Cup.
-He would go on to sign short term contracts in Sweden and Switzerland with the Malmö Redhawks and SCL Tigers respectively.
+He would go on to sign short-term contracts in Sweden and Switzerland with the Malmö Redhawks and SCL Tigers respectively.
 On August 8, 2005, prior to the 2005–06 season, Park signed a one-year, US$750,000 contract with the Vancouver Canucks.
 At the end of his contract, he signed a two-year contract with the New York Islanders.

 On March 29, 2008, Park was named the recipient of the Bob Nystrom Award, awarded annually to the Islander "who best exemplifies leadership, hustle and dedication".
 Park usually played in a penalty killing role and is considered an above-average skater.
 He also served as the Islanders alternate captain in the 2008–09 season.
 During his time with the Islanders, he scored two shorthanded goals on 5-on-3's, a very rare feat in the NHL.

 On September 9, 2010, Park left the NHL after 684 career games, signing a three-year contract with Genève-Servette HC of the National League A (NLA), marking his return to Switzerland after a brief stint during the 2004–05 lockout.

 On September 8, 2011, Park made a return to the NHL, signing a one-year, two-way contract for a second stint with the Pittsburgh Penguins.

 In August 2012, Park signed a two-year contract to return to the NLA with HC Ambrì-Piotta, where he finished his playing career.

-Coaching career
+Post-playing career

+In 2014, Park was hired as a player development coach for the Minnesota Wild organization.
+During the 2018–19 season, he transitioned to the role of pro scout.

-Park served as assistant coach of the South Korea men's national ice hockey team behind head coach Jim Paek until 2018.
+Park served as assistant coach of the South Korea men's national ice hockey team from 2014 to 2018.